uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 5. run this command `cat messages_en.properties` to view the contents of the file

 Once you have identified the line that you'd like to edit, copy and paste it into the messages `messages_en.properties`

-### Troubleshoot for Running Locally

-#### If local_setup.sh script fails to run

-1. Copy the [tdr-realm-export.json](https://github.com/nationalarchives/tdr-configurations/blob/master/keycloak/tdr-realm-export.json) from the tdr-configurations repository into the tdr-auth-server directory
-2. Navigate to the cloned repository: `$ cd tdr-auth-server`
-3. Build the TDR theme:
-    * If npm is not installed install [nvm](https://github.com/nvm-sh/nvm#intro) in root directory
-    * Once nvm is installed run: `[root directory] $ nvm install 16.17.0`
-    * Run the following commands in the root directory:  `[root directory] $ npm install` and `[root directory] $ npm run build-theme`
-        * this will compile the theme sass, copy the static assets to the theme `resource` directory and compile the typescript for WebAuthn.
-4. Build all three spi jars:
-    * From the root directory run the following command: `sbt assemblyPackageDependency assembly`
-    * This will generate the jar for the GovUK Notify service, the Event Publisher service and the credential provider service
-5. Continue with the "Running Locally steps"

 ## Databases